Sumire Uesaka: Personal life

-In March 2016, after several cases of online sexual harassment, she announced that her personal Twitter account would no longer be updated but resumed in November 2016.
-However, on July 21, 2017, she deactivated her account.
+In March 2016, after several cases of online sexual harassment, she announced that her personal Twitter account would no longer be updated, but resumed in November 2016.
+Her personal Twitter and Instagram were later closed on July 21, 2017 after continuous harassment, after which her social media presence has been limited to a new Twitter account run by her staff.